lazlopeabody/learncode/README.txt

-PURPOSE: Create a simple tip calculator.
+PORBLEM: Create a simple tip calculator.
 The program should prompt
          for a bill amount and a tip rate.
 The program must compute the tip and then display both the tip and the total amount of the bill.
+EXAMPLE OUTPUT:
+	What is the bill? $200
+	What is the tip percentage?
+15
+	The tip is $30.00
+	The total is $230.00

 INPUTS: bill amount; tip rate